 The day commemorates Peru’s independence from the Spanish empire by José de San Martín.
 The following day, July 29, celebrates the establishment of the Republic of Peru.
 The two days together make up what Peruvians call Las Fiestas Patrias—a weekend that the entire country loves to celebrate.

 A Brief History of Peruvian Independence Day

-Peru was first colonized by the Spanish in the 15th century.
-Even though many other countries in Latin America were fighting for their independence in the early 19th century, Peru remained loyal to the Spanish government.
-Peru, and particularly its capital, Lima, was a stronghold for royalists.
+The Spanish first colonized Peru in the 15th century.
+Even though many other countries in Central and South America were fighting for their independence in the early 19th century, Peru remained loyal to the Spanish government and completely under Spanish power.
+Peru, particularly its capital, Lima, was a stronghold for royalists.

-However, independence wasn’t fully achieved until 1824, when Simon Bolivar and Jose San Martín won a decisive victory at the Battle of Ayacucho.
-Antonio Jose de Sucre, one of Bolivar’s finest lieutenants, led a combined force of Peruvians, Chileans, Colombians, and Argentinians to defeat the royalist army and secure a lasting independence for Peru.
+However, independence wasn’t fully achieved until 1824, when Simon Bolivar and Jose de San Martín won a decisive victory over the Spanish forces at the Battle of Ayacucho.
+Antonio Jose de Sucre, one of Bolivar’s finest lieutenants, led a combined force of Peruvians, Chileans, Colombians, and Argentinians to defeat the royalist army and secure lasting independence for Peru.

 Peru’s Independence Day is the equivalent of the mid-September Fiestas Patrias celebration in Chile, which marks the day Chile began fighting for independence from Spain.

 6 Facts About Peru Independence Day Celebrations

 Learn a little more about how people usually celebrate Peruvian Independence Day:

 1. Celebrations start the night before.

 On the eve before July 28, streets will fill with criollo music and small parties.
 The Peruvian flag will proudly fly from nearly every building across every city in the country.
 In Lima, the official celebration starts the night before in Parque de la Muralla, where a variety of Peruvian music is played on the streets.